techworkersco/twc-site-berlin/statute.md

 * participation in at least 3 Berlin TWC events within the last six months
 * a sponsorship by a current member of Berlin TWC

-The sponsor can present your application and guarantee that you have participated in the past.
+The sponsor can present your application and vouch that you have participated in the past.

 Any member in the Assembly can raise a case against the applicant.
 If one or more cases are raised, the Assembly must vote to confirm or reject the applicant.
 A rejected applicant can apply again after 3 months.

-An assembly can revoke the membership to a member that acted against the interests and principles of Berlin TWC.
+During an Assembly, a member can raise a motion to revoke someone's membership, if they have acted against the interests and principles of Berlin TWC.
 To revoke a membership, a member must raise a case that will be discussed in the Assembly to revoke or confirm the membership.

 2.2.2